 If this happens to you, the executor or executrix of your estate can fulfill your legal wishes and hold the responsible parties for your mesothelioma accountable.
 Doing so can also ensure that person — and all other surviving loved ones — receive the financial compensation needed to cover costs associated with treatment, funeral and lost wages.

 How to Create a Will

-If you haven’t yet made a will, contact a lawyer.
+If you haven’t yet made a will, contact a firm with experienced lawyers for mesothelioma.
 Don’t try to go through the post-diagnosis process without expert assistance.
 Some attorneys specialize in creating and executing a will, and these professionals can help you and your family prepare for the worst-case scenario.

 If you’d like help with other aspects of the post-diagnosis process, including how to make a will or file legal claims regarding your mesothelioma, contact Mesothelioma Guide.
 We have a staff of professionals who are knowledgeable in both the legal and medical areas related to this disease.
 Carl Jewett, our patient and veterans advocate, is available via email at email@example.com and can refer you to a lawyer who specializes in creating a will.